Special Events and Food Vendor Requirements

 All fairs, festivals, special events, markets and vendors who sell food products are inspected by a Public Health Inspector (PHI).
 The PHI will inspect each food vendor according to relevant legislations such as the Ontario Regulation 493: Food Premises and the Health Protection and Promotion Act.
 If there is an immediate health risk to the public, a food vendor will not be allowed to operate until the health risk is removed.

-Food vendors can follow our food vendor set up guide and consult with our COVID-19 Indoor and Outdoor Events or Gatherings Checklist to help you understand food safety and COVID-19 requirements.
+Food vendors can follow our food vendor set up guide and consult with a Public Health Inspector at 519-258-2146 ext.
+4475 to help you understand food safety and COVID-19 requirements.

 Under the Health Protection and Promotion Act, 1990, you must notify the health unit when food will be offered to the public at an event.